 If the brake system indicator comes on while driving, the brake fluid level is probably low.
 Press lightly on the brake pedal to see if it feels normal.
-If it does, check the brake fluid level the next time you stop at a service station (see page 334).
+If it does, check the brake fluid level the next time you stop at a service station (see page 331).

-On models with navigation system You will also see a "BRAKE FLUID LOW" message on the multiinformation display (see page 90).
+You will also see a "BRAKE FLUID LOW" message on the multi-information display (see page 90).